The Real News of

 Each scholarship of $2,500 is for tuition, room and board.
 Once awarded, the scholarship is renewable each succeeding year up to a maximum of four years upon certification of continuing enrollment.
 The scholarship is not available during any year of pastoral internship.

 This office is in the process of changing to another agent.

 The website of the McGivney Guild is http://www.fathermcgivney.org/mcg/index.do.
 He has been elevated to the title of Venerable so he is one step closer to Sainthood.

 The Indiana State Council website is at http://indianakofc.org/.

 The website for the Supreme Council is: http://www.kofc.org/

 The Prince of Peace website is at http://www.popeace.org/

-I encourage all our members to visit these 4 websites.
+You may have to cut and paste this link.
+I encourage all our members to visit the 5 websites.